WarpBuilds/warpbuild-agent/pkg/warpbuild/docs/V1RunnerInstanceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetRunnerInstanceAllocationDetailsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRunnerInstanceCleanupHookRequest struct via the builder pattern

 Name | Type | Description  | Notes